he201525/Projet-Electronique/README.md

-# Welcome to the Projet-Electronique!
+# Welcome in our Group Project for a course of Electricity!

 ***